Welcome to our review of Blue Buffalo Basics Dog Food.

 Ingredient Concerns

-Peas are broken down into different parts, like pea protein and pea fiber.
-This can make the food seem like it has more meat than it really does.
-This is called ingredient splitting.
+Furthermore, the peas appear to be broken down into different components, such as pea protein and pea fiber.
+This makes the food seem like it contains more meat than it actually does.
+This practice is generally known as ingredient splitting.

 Nutrient Analysis